 If Paul taught what most christians think he taught, then he would have been a huge hypocrite, supposedly teaching that the Sabbaths had ended, but then also observing them himself, and teaching them to the Gentile converts.
 That NEVER happened.
 Paul NEVER taught that the Sabbaths were ended.
 In fact, in Colossians 2:17, he said that the Sabbaths ARE (not “were”) a shadow of things that ARE TO COME (not of things past).
 The Father’s prophetic calendar is revealed in His traditions!

-Moreover, the true path to salvation that Paul taught is shown in the traditions—the Passover journey from Egypt, through the wilderness, to Mt.
+Moreover, the true path to the bride’s salvation that Paul taught is shown in the traditions—the Passover journey from Egypt, through the wilderness, to Mt.
 Sinai to receive the covenant; and the way of the tabernacle, the priestly progression from the Outer Courtyard, through the Holy Place, and into the Holy of Holies, where the covenant was housed in the Ark, a symbol of Messiah’s bride Y’isra-el.
 That is why Paul said that he preached Messiah crucified, which is the Passover.